mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

-To avoid automatic placement of figures you can as well set the option include to false _include=false_ and then create the usual Markdown code for the figure where the basename is defined by the chunk label.
+To avoid automatic placement of figures you can as well set the option include to false _include=false_ and then create the usual Markdown code for the figure where the basename is defined by a `images` subfolder the chunk label.

 ```
 ` ``{.dot label=digraph3 echo=false include=false}